m-j-rahman/civilization_5_mods/README.md

 * Knight and its unique replacements now upgrade into Lancer (instead of Cavalry).
 * Lancer and its unique replacements now upgrade into Cavalry (instead of Anti-Tank Gun).
 They also all have 28 Combat Strength (up from 25), but no longer gain the Formation I promotion.

-### Nearby Observatories:
-Observatories are the only reason to settle cities adjacent to mountains.
-This mod makes them available in cities within 2 tiles of a mountain that is inside your territory, like the Machu Pichu and Neuschwanstein wonders.